 - Subverted in Monsters vs. Aliens.

-- The Avengers: During the Chitauri invasion at the climax, an Omniscient Council of Vagueness sends a nuke at Manhattan (technically they sent two nukes, but that was only because they were Genre Savvy enough to know that Nick Fury would blow one of the planes up) rather than let the aliens spread to the rest of the world.
-They actually saves the day when Iron Man redirects it by physically dragging the bomb to the alien ship instead.
+- The Avengers (2012): During the Chitauri invasion at the climax, an Omniscient Council of Vagueness sends a nuke at Manhattan (technically they sent two nukes, but that was only because they were Genre Savvy enough to know that Nick Fury would blow one of the planes up) rather than let the aliens spread to the rest of the world.
+This actually saves the day when Iron Man redirects it by physically dragging the bomb to the alien ship instead.

 - Pacific Rim: What attempts to seal the Rift have employed; strategic and judicious use of nuclear weapons.
 It's never worked before because the portal wasn't allowing anything that wasn't a Kaiju to pass through it.